Fuzzy concept: Propaganda machine

 In a video interview published by The Guardian in March 2018, whistleblower Christopher Wylie called Cambridge Analytica a "full-service propaganda machine" rather than a bona fide data science company.
-Its own site revealed with "case studies" that it has been active in political campaigns in numerous different countries, influencing attitudes and opinions.
+Its own site revealed with "case studies" that it had been active in political campaigns in numerous different countries, influencing attitudes and opinions.
 Wylie explained, that "we spent a million dollars harvesting tens of millions of Facebook profiles, and those profiles were used as the basis of the algorithms that became the foundation of Cambridge Analytica itself.
 The company itself was founded on using Facebook data".

 Audit

 On 19 March 2018, Facebook announced it had hired the digital forensics firm Stroz Friedberg to conduct a "comprehensive audit" of Cambridge Analytica, while Facebook shares plummeted 7 percent overnight (erasing roughly $40 billion in market capitalization).
 Cambridge Analytica had not just used the profiles of Facebook users to compile data sets.
 According to Christopher Wylie's testimony, the company also harvested the data of each user's network of friends, leveraging the original data set.
 It then converted, combined and migrated its results into new data sets, which can in principle survive in some format, even if the original data sources are destroyed.
-It created and applied algorithms using data to which - critics argue - it could not have been entitled.
+It created and applied algorithms using data to which — critics argue — it could not have been entitled.
 This was denied by Cambridge Analytica, which stated on its website that it legitimately "uses data to change audience behavior" among customers and voters (who choose to view and provide information).
 If advertisers can do that, why not a data company?
 Where should the line be drawn?
 Legally, it remained a "fuzzy" area.